 - FS-340 Dramatic Orchestration for Film (2 credits)

-Elective Courses (choose two from the following)
+Elective Courses (choose three from the following)

 - COND-221 Choral Conducting for Music Education Majors (2 credits)